blepping/comfyui_dum_samplers/README.md

 It can be used to suppress ancestralness while the model is returning similar results.
 You could also just use it as an ancestral Euler sampler that lets you control when ancestralness start.

+#### `ButcherTableauSampler`

+I'd call this useful-ish at least.
+You can manually enter a Butcher tableau or use one of the presets.
+It also let's use use a blend-based step function with the ability to control start/end steps for that and ancestralness so if nothing else it's a sampler with more precise ancestral step control.
+(Added 20250811.)

 ***

 ### ⬤ Toys